srushtii-m/srushtii-m.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-In this project, my objective was to accurately predict weekly sales using time-series models and understand the drawbacks of traditional ML models and deep learning models.
+In this project, my objective was to accurately predict weekly sales using time-series models and understand the drawbacks of traditional ML models and deep learning models with respect to the features of this dataset.
 The project's code and detailed methodology are accessible [here](https://github.com/srushtii-m/Walmart-Sales-Insights-A-Predictive-Modelling-Approach).
-Furthermore, I've documented my findings and the theoretical underpinnings of the employed models in this article.

 ### What Drives the Sales of the World's Largest Retailer?